perfsonar/nagios/doc/README.txt

 INTRODUCTION
 The set of plugins are used to check the health of the various perfSONAR services that have been deployed on various hosts and have been collecting data for quite sometime.
-Currently there are 8 plugins available.
+Currently there are 9 plugins available.
 They are:
 	1. check_gls.pl
 	2. check_hls.pl
+        3. check_ls.pl
-	3. check_pinger.pl
+	4. check_pinger.pl
-	4. check_topology.pl
+	5. check_topology.pl
-	5. check_snmp.pl
+	6. check_snmp.pl
-	6. check_throughput.pl
+	7. check_throughput.pl
-	7. check_owdelay.pl
+	8. check_owdelay.pl
-	8. check_perfSONAR.pl
+	9. check_perfSONAR.pl

 INSTALLATION REQUIREMENTS
 The plugins require Perl(>5.0) and Nagios.
 Additionally, please ensure that